Abhilash-ai/Ai-Smart-Attendance/README.md

 ## ▶️ How to Run

-1. Register users
+1. Register users:

-2. Start recognition
+2. Start recognition:

-3. Open dashboard
+3. Open dashboard:

 ---